microsoft/pxt/docs/defining-blocks.md

     }

     /**
-     * Create a Gizmo widget and automtically set it to a variable */
+     * Set the Gizmo widget to inactive
+     */
     //% block="set %Widgets(gizmo) to inactive"
     setInactive() {